-Excerpt from Chapter Two of The Witching Work of the Guild of Ornamental Hermits:
+Excerpt from The Queerest Quest of the Guild of Ornamental Hermits:

 To hear Lucky tell it, he’d spent a chunk of time hobnobbing with the poshest Sonoma county growers (grapes, not cannabis) and had known Ginger’s parents as well as Ginger.
 He’d lived on this property as a sort of unofficial caretaker, off and on, ever since their death.

 “Why haven’t we seen you before now?”
 Tomma asked.

 “Been away,” Lucky said tersely, through a mouthful of cinnamon-spiced dough.

 “Do the Elves know about you?”
 Roz wanted to know.